HenryJia/prostate-cancer-grade-assessment/README.md

 # Code for the Kaggle PANDA Prostate Cancer Grading Comeptition

 Ultimately, during this competition, the best model I've found is to use the ResNext50 pretrained model with some data augmentation.
-This yielded a final leaderbaord score of approximately 0.90.
+This yielded a final leaderboard score of approximately 0.90.

 The code for this is relatively short and in resnext50.py